Private Nonprofit · Philadelphia, Pennsylvania

 What is the graduation rate at Pennsylvania Academy of the Fine Arts?

-Pennsylvania Academy of the Fine Arts has a 4-year completion rate of 62.9%.
+Pennsylvania Academy of the Fine Arts has a 62.9% completion rate within 150% of normal time at a four-year institution (typically six years for a bachelor’s program).

 Is Pennsylvania Academy of the Fine Arts worth the student debt?

-The median student debt at Pennsylvania Academy of the Fine Arts is $22,309, while graduates earn a median of $29,881 ten years after enrollment.
-That debt represents about 75% of first-year post-graduation earnings.
-11400.0% of borrowers are repaying their loans within 3 years.
+The median student debt at Pennsylvania Academy of the Fine Arts is $22,309, while former students earn a median of $29,881 ten years after enrollment.
+That debt represents about 75% of those annual earnings.
+Among borrowers who completed their program, 58.3% are repaying their loans within 3 years.
 Estimated monthly loan payment is $237.